brunoalvarez89/brunoalvarez89.github.io-blog/about/index.md

 Thanks for stopping by!

-I am Bruno, from Buenos Aires, Argentina.
+My name is Bruno, and I am from Buenos Aires, Argentina.
 I am currently a PhD fellow at the Universidad Nacional de San Martín, in Buenos Aires, where I develop neural network models to predict the immune response in mammals.

 I have always had a passion for computers.
 I still remember being this 90's kid, obsessed with [mIRC scripting](https://en.wikipedia.org/wiki/MIRC_scripting_language), [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) and the [early WWW](https://www.youtube.com/embed/s1_yx_Eg9v4?start=46&end=51).
 Later on, I stumbled upon science and research, and both worlds sticked together up to today.